 Elkin Residence

-The project scope is to design a residence for Irving Elkin (1921-2013) and Client (0000-0000).
+The project scope is to design a residence for Irving Elkin (1919-1997) and Louise L. Elkin (1923-2006).

-The residence is featured in House and Garden
+The residence is destroyed in the 1990s.

-Irving Elkin passes away on December 02, 2013 at 92 years old.
+Irving Elkin passes away on May 13, 1997.

 “...the house in Sagaponack that Mr. Geller did for Irving Elkin, a photographer, as a wildly pitched succession of Cubist-style forms, which vaguely resembled a reclining nude by Picasso.
 It was singled out for condemnation by local citizens and critics and was compared by some to the Titanic hitting an iceberg.
 But perhaps that was the point.
 A summer house was meant to make you smile.”